Thes (film)

 Also noteworthy was that the filmmakers of Thes not only used the same director, Kidar Sharma, of their recent hit film Suhaag Raat, but also used other members of Suhaag Raat’s ensemble to create a template for success.
 Like in Suhaag Raat, the lead male actor of Suhaag Raat, Bharat Bhushan, played the lead role in Thes.
 Further, the music of Thes was composed by Snehal Bhatkar, the same person who had composed the music of Suhaag Raat.
+Finally, as with Suhaag Raat, Thes was produced by Kidar Sharma and Munshiram Varma.